Web Design Tools, Services & Free Resources To Help You Get Online

-Here’s a helpful list of resources to help you get underway and go further with your web design skills.
-You’ll find where to go to register a domain name, set up your web hosting, coding tools, web platforms for you to build with, web browsers, ftp applications, graphics editors, web templates, stock graphics, icons, and web elements, and additional tools and services for you to look into.
+Here’s a helpful list of resources, tools, and recommendations to help you go further with your web design skills.
+You’ll find where to go to register a domain name, set up your web hosting, some top email service providers, coding tools, web platforms for you to build with, web browsers, ftp applications, graphics editors, web templates, stock graphics, icons, and web elements, and additional tools and services for you to look into.
 As I discover new resources, I’ll continue to add them here—so be sure to bookmark this page, and come back often!

 In the article below, I’ve provided a lot of resources, links, and additional material to help get you started in web design.
 Some of the links are for free products and services, while other links are affiliate links.
 This means that if you choose to click on those links, and wind up buying the product, I earn a little bit.
 But, it doesn’t cost you any extra, and in fact, using these links may even save you some money.

 In order to obtain your own domain name, you’ll need to register your domain with what’s called a domain name registrar.
 This is just a company that you can register domains with.
 There are many places to register a domain name with.
 You can even register a domain while simultaneously setting up your web hosting—but I don’t recommend that you do.
 Instead, register your domain with a proper domain name registrar.

 - NameCheap I’ve used all of the most popular domain registrars, and by far the best is NameCheap.
 I’ve been using them for years.
 Their clean, easy to use interface and un-spammy registration process puts them way ahead of other registrars.